Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 - Fresh Italian parsley sprigs for decorating each bowl just before serving OPTIONAL

-- 1 tsp xanthan gum optional
+- 1 teaspoon xanthan gum optional

 - ½ cup carrots optional